 Zodiac Flea & Tick Powder is one of the better-known flea powders for dogs that works well.

 Note that other flea-fighting methods discussed later in this list are effective for a month at a time, so a long-term repeated application of flea powder may well end up being more expensive than a one-time application of something that actually works.

 2. Dog Flea Collars

 Dog flea collars only do a great job against fleas that are close to the collar, so if your dog has a fully-fledged infestation, you are better off using something else.
 These collars might be useful as a first preventative method, too, before your pooch even has a flea problem, to begin with.

-Bayer Seresto Flea and Tick Collar has long been one of the leaders in this category.
+Bayer Seresto Flea and Tick Collar have long been one of the leaders in this category.

 Keep in mind that flea collars contain some pretty nasty poisons.
 As long as the collar stays on your pooch, chances are he won't be able to ingest them.
 However, other pets in your household can easily be exposed while playing or grooming.

 Some of them work, and some of them don't.
-The best thing you can do is look what other customers have to say about some of the best dog flea collars or give it a try and decide then (or both).
+The best thing you can do is look at what other customers have to say about some of the best dog flea collars or give it a try and decide then (or both).

 3. Flea Shampoo